3 Things I Wish My Patients Knew About Diabetes

 You can control diabetes; don’t let diabetes control you.

-Everyone reacts to the diagnosis of diabetes differently and it can affect how their diabetes is managed.
+Everyone reacts to the diagnosis of type 2 diabetes differently and it can affect how their diabetes is managed.
 I find that my most successful patients educate themselves early on and get support from their doctor, nutritionist and/or diabetes educator, friends and family.
 There is a lot out there to learn about food, carbohydrates (which are the main drivers of blood sugar levels), and portion control.
 But you don’t have to learn everything on your own: there are diabetes education programs and support groups, online food and activity diaries, and smart phone apps available.
-And there is always a chance to carve out 20-30 minutes a day to walk for exercise.
-Starting to manage your diabetes as soon as possible will not only impact how you feel today but also how healthy you and your diabetes will be five, ten, and even 20 years from now.
+And there is always a chance to carve out 20 to 30 minutes a day to walk for exercise.
+Starting to manage your diabetes as soon as possible will not only impact how you feel today but also how healthy you and your diabetes will be five, 10, and even 20 years from now.

 THIS CONTENT DOES NOT PROVIDE MEDICAL ADVICE.
 This content is provided for informational purposes and reflects the opinions of the author.
 It is not a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of a qualified healthcare professional regarding your health.
 If you think you may have a medical emergency, contact your doctor immediately or call 911.